PavlosKon/weather-app/README.md

 # weather-app
-A simple weather app using
+A simple weather app using HTML/CSS, JS and openweathermap.org API.